Metro Vancouver Neighborhood Meal Trends: 2026 Family...

 Burnaby is the epicenter of value-driven, multicultural family dining.
 Stretching along corridors like Kingsway and Hastings, the trend here is the "complete combo meal" – a hearty, affordable, and often shareable plate that represents incredible culinary value.
 Families in Burnaby, many of whom are first- or second-generation immigrants, prioritize getting the most flavor and volume for their dollar, leading to loyal patronage of specific ethnic cuisine hubs.

-The Filipino food scene’s explosion, detailed in our article Why Vancouver's Filipino Food Scene Is Exploding in 2026, is perfectly exemplified in Burnaby.
-At Kulinarya (6255 Fraser St), a family can enjoy a massive Kamayan feast (eating with hands on banana leaves) for around $25 per person, featuring grilled meats, seafood, and rice.
-For daily takeout, JD’s Special Turon (4475 Lougheed Hwy) offers budget-friendly silog plates (garlic rice, egg, and a protein) starting at $12.99, a complete and beloved breakfast or dinner.
+The Filipino food scene’s explosion, detailed in our article Why Vancouver's Filipino Food Scene Is Exploding in 2026, draws Burnaby families across the city.
+At Kulinarya Filipino Eatery (1134 Commercial Dr, Vancouver), a family can enjoy a massive Kamayan feast (eating with hands on banana leaves) for $50 per person, featuring grilled meats, seafood, and rice; its earlier Coquitlam location closed in January 2025.

 These meals are designed to feed and satisfy.